-Living in the burbs is often associated with mediocre food, and to get anything remotely satisfying for a jaded palate, the standard is to head into Zone 1.
-I’m allowed to make sweeping generalisations too, I’m human.
-It’s a case in point with Imperial China, based in the affluent area of Surrey, they call Teddington.
-I come here often during lunch times and leave a happy patron after inhaling stacks of their skilfully made dim sum, without going into Zone 1.
-(My ramblings of their dim sum can be seen here).
-The evening menu which I’m here to try, features Cantonese crowd pleasers but also authentic dishes that you wouldn’t normally see in your local, unless this is your local?
+Living in the burbs is often associated with mediocre food and to get anything remotely satisfying Cantonese wise, the standard is to head into Zone 1.
+Shoot me if you feel that’s a sweeping generalisation, I’m just saying from my experience.
+I came to Imperial China to proven wrong – it’s in the affluent area of Surrey, they call Teddington, it’s where I come for my dim sum fix and leave a happy patron after inhaling many of the classic which they do well.
+My review of their dim sum can be seen here.
+The evening menu which I’m here to try features Cantonese crowd pleasers but also authentic dishes that you wouldn’t normally see in your local, unless this is your local?

-Salty, and sour complimentary snacks get the saliva glands going.
+Salty, and sour complimentary snacks of peanuts and pickled mustard greens get the saliva glands going.

 Soft shell crab (£14 for 2) is deep fried until golden, then is tossed in a hot wok with chopped garlic, fiery red chillis, lashings of salt and fragrant rice wine.
 By notion, it should be a fine piece of work, but the excess batter overwhelms the little crab which gets lost.
 May as well of been “deep fried batter with essence of crab”.

 Hor fun, the slithery flat rice noodle that we all love and is so synonymous with Cantonese cooking is a comforting greasy classic.
 (I mean that in the best possible way).
-Here we have it with BBQ pork (£8.30), but it misses the point, as it comes tepid and lacks that the taste of the wok sear that we associate with standard Cantonese cookery.
+Here we have it with BBQ pork (£8.30), but it misses the point by arriving tepid and lacks that famous the wok sear that we associate with good Cantonese cookery.

 The honey roasted eel £20, is a skilled bit of kitchen wizardry, as deboning the slippery bugger takes a lot of craft I can imagine.
 Here it’s glazed with honey, deep fried in a coating that gives the end product a Essex shade of fake tan gone wrong.
 For good measure, they garnish with edible flowers and slinky pieces of carrot.
 The honey goes unnoticed, but what shines is the quality of the eel, it’s obviously brilliant to eat.